NREL/PyDSS/docs/source/interfaces.rst

 The socket interface
 ^^^^^^^^^^^^^^^^^^^^

 The socket interface is implemented as a PyDSS pyController.
-Implmentation details and expected inputs are detailed here: :ref:`Socket controller`.
+Implmentation details and expected inputs are detailed here: :py:class:`PyDSS.pyControllers.Controllers.SocketController.SocketController`.
 The socket controller is weill suited in situatons where an existing controller needs to be integrated to the simulation environment.
 An exmaple of this would be integrating a controller for thermostatically controlled loads implemeted in say Modelica or Python.
 This allows user to integrate controller, without making changes to the implemented controller.
 With a little effort, the same controller can be implemented as a pyController object in PyDSS.

 The socket interface in PyDSS also come in handy, when setting up a hardware-in-loop type simulations and integrating the simulation engine with actual hardware.
 Interfaces similar to raw socket implementations have been developed (to be  open-sourced at a time) for Modbus-TCP and DNP3 communcations have developed and tested with PyDSS with sucess.
 A minimal socket interfacing example has been provided as a PyDSS project in ~PyDSS/exmaples/External_interfacing_example.
 Within the folder, ~/PyDSS/examples/External_interfacing_example/pyDSS_project a scenario called 'socket_interface' has been defined.
 Socket contntroller definations have been detailed with the 'pyControllerList' folder.

-.. csv-table:: A example implementation SocketController definations
-   :file: SocketController.csv
-   :header-rows: 1

 In this example, each iteration, voltage and power information is being exported via the socket and new value recieved is used to update the 'kW' property of the load.
 Once the inputs, outputs, IP and port have been defined, the next step is to create a TOML file and define simulation settings.